souvikr/gemini-fastapi-celery-dummy-project/README.md

 # FastAPI, Celery, Redis, and RabbitMQ Learning Project

 This project is a simple demonstration of how to integrate FastAPI with Celery for background task processing.
-RabbitMQ is used as the message broker and Redis is used as the result backend.
+RabbitMQ is used as the message broker, and Redis is used as the result backend.
+The entire application is containerized using Docker.

+## Prerequisites

+*   Docker
+*   Docker Compose

+## Architecture

+The project consists of four services orchestrated by Docker Compose:

+*   **`web`**: A FastAPI application that provides the API endpoints to create and check tasks.
+*   **`worker`**: A Celery worker that executes the background tasks.
+*   **`rabbitmq`**: The message broker that passes task messages from the `web` service to the `worker`.
+*   **`redis`**: The result backend that stores the results of the tasks.

 ## Project Structure